Medically reviewed by Drugs.com. Last updated on Jun 9, 2020.

 Concerns related to adverse effects:

-• Hepatic effects: Dose-related hepatic adverse reactions (eg, jaundice, worsening ascites, primary biliary cholangitis flare) have been reported, as early as one month after initiating therapy.
-Monitor LFTs and for signs/symptoms of hepatic adverse reactions; in patients who develop clinically significant hepatic-related adverse reactions, weigh the potential risks against the benefits of continuing treatment.
-Discontinue use in patients who develop complete biliary obstruction.
+• Hepatic effects: Dose-related hepatic adverse reactions (eg, jaundice, worsening ascites, primary biliary cholangitis [PBC] flare) have been reported in patients with primarily early stage PBC, as early as one month after initiating therapy.
+Monitor LFTs and for signs/symptoms of hepatic adverse reactions, especially for patients at increased risk of hepatic decompensation.
+Interrupt treatment in patients with laboratory or clinical evidence of worsening liver function indicating decompensation; consider discontinuation of therapy in patients who experience clinically significant liver-related adverse reactions.
+Permanently discontinue treatment in patients who develop complete biliary obstruction.

 • Lipid effects: Dose-dependent reductions in high density lipoprotein-cholesterol (HDL-C) levels have been reported; monitor lipids during treatment.
 In patients who experience a reduction in HDL-C and do not respond to therapy after 1 year at the maximum dosage, consider the potential risks against the benefits of continuing obeticholic acid.

-• Pruritus: Severe pruritus (ie, intense or widespread itching, interfering with activities of daily living, or causing severe sleep disturbance, or intolerable discomfort, typically requiring medical interventions) has been reported.
-Consider dosage reduction, temporary interruption of dosing, and/or addition of bile acid resins or antihistamines to manage severe pruritus.
+• Pruritus: Severe pruritus (ie, intense or widespread itching, interfering with activities of daily living, or causing severe sleep disturbance or intolerable discomfort, typically requiring medical interventions) has been reported.
+Consider clinical evaluation for patients with new-onset or worsening severe pruritus; dosage reduction, temporary interruption of dosing, and/or addition of bile acid resins or antihistamines may be used to manage severe pruritus.

 Concurrent drug therapy issues: